 The decision for a name change was triggered by an Open Letter to Witte de With published on 14 June 2017 by Egbert Alejandro Martina, Ramona Sno, Hodan Warsame, Patricia Schor, Amal Alhaag, and Maria Guggenbichler, and the debates that followed.
 The impact of the Open Letter was deep, to the extent that it advanced an ongoing debate and process of decolonization in The Netherlands, and, no less, to the point that the critique made us aware to acknowledge our blind spot, and to strengthen our work in issues of representation.
 In the face of this predicament, on 7 September 2017, the institution vowed to make a name change.

 Since its foundation in 1990, the institution has long worked with artists of many diverse backgrounds and has taken a forerunning role in advancing political critique in theory.
 To more align theory and practice, which is the transformation we are undergoing, the name change initiative has involved staff and board recruitments; improving modes of public engagement; a newly admission-free ground-floor gallery MELLY; and, a new collective learning methodology.
 For us at the institution, the Open Letter to Witte de With was a wake-up call.
 The institution is grateful for the time and patience it has been granted to date from the letter’s authors, signatories and the general public.
-They are in their right to hold us accountable now and in the years to come for our transformation – be assured that we are working on a name change, and that we will remain working to become a more inclusive institution.

 Is the institution trying to erase or censure the past?